mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-requirements.md

 Mythic Skyrim currently requires ~??GB of free disk space for modlist installation and another ~??GB for the initial downloaded archives.

-{% include tip.html content=
-"It is recommended to install Mythic Skyrim on an SSD.
+{% include tip.html content="It is recommended to install Mythic Skyrim on an SSD." %}

 The initial installation process will be faster if the downloaded archives are also on an SSD.
 They can be moved to a different drive afterwards as they are not necessary for gameplay, only for updating the list.
-If you delete them, you will have to redownload them if you want to update so it’s recommended to keep them." %}
+If you delete them, you will have to redownload them if you want to update so it’s recommended to keep them.

 ## Visual C++ Redistributable